woflydev/odyssey_cnn/README.md

 ## Contributing and Forking

-While we are all for contributing in open-source projects, we will not be accepting any outside contributions due to the nature of the competition.
-However, you are welcome to fork the code and make your own modifications as per usual.

 Before making modifications in your own cloned repo or fork, make sure to run `pip install -r requirements.txt` and update `.gitignore` to your own needs.

-That said, if you really *really* ***really*** want to contribute, open a pull request and we'll review it.

-See `z_opencv_driver.py` for the pure OpenCV implementation of our custom lane detection and motor calculation algorithm.
-Our convolutional neural network's trained model has not been uploaded to the repository as of yet, but the basis for using the model to drive can be found at `z_cnn_driver.py`.
-Training data was extracted by using `y_data_extractor.py`.
-To pick the HSV values accurately for the `OpenCV_Driver` class, you can use the `y_hsv_picker.py` tool.

-`x_test.py` is only used for testing in a Windows environment when the robot is not available, and simulates the robot's movements through text prompts.

-## Feedback

-If you have any suggestions for our project and competition, you can reach us  from our website [here](https://aboutodyssey.web.app/).
-Alternatively, you can open an issue on our repository.

 ![our robot](https://github.com/woflydev/odyssey_cnn/blob/main/readme/robit.jpg)

-## Support

-This software is provided 'AS-IS', under absolutely no warranty.
-We are not responsible for any damage, thermonuclear war, or job firings from using this software.
-We will **not** be providing support for issues that arise within code.
-This project was coded in Python 3.9.13.